FLaREON : a fast computation of Ly$\alpha$ escape fractions and line profiles: Code description

 \subsection{Outflow Geometries}

 There are three different outflow geometries implemented in \lyacode: {\it Thin shell, Wind,} and {\it Biconical wind}.
 They all feature an empty inner cavity and an isotropic monochromatic source of \lya\ photons is placed in the centre.
+Other works in the literature include a non-monocromatic intrinsic \lya\ line profile that produce some modifications in the emerging line profile \citep[e.g.][]{verhamme06}.
+We plan to implement arbitrary intrinsic line profiles in a future update.
 In all geometries, dust follows the gas density.
 The dust optical depth is defined as

-where $E_{\odot} = 1.77 \times 10^{-21} {\rm cm^{-2}}$ is the ratio $\tau_a/N_H$ for solar metallicity, $A_{Ly\alpha} = 0.39 $ is the albedo at the Ly$\alpha$ wavelength, $Z_{\odot} = 0.02$ \citep{granato00}, $Z$ is the gas metallicity and ${\rm N_H}$ is the neutral hydrogen column density.
-We assume the temperature of the gas is constant at $T=10000~K$.
+where $E_{\odot} = 1.77 \times 10^{-21} {\rm cm^{-2}}$ \citep{Silva_1998,orsi12} is the ratio $\tau_a/N_H$ for solar metallicity, $A_{Ly\alpha} = 0.39 $ is the albedo at the Ly$\alpha$ wavelength, $Z_{\odot} = 0.02$ \citep{granato00}, $Z$ is the gas metallicity and $N_{\rm H}$ is the neutral hydrogen column density.
+We assume the temperature of the gas is constant at $T=10000~{\rm K}$.

-The Thin shell and Wind geometries are described in detail in \citet{orsi12} and \citet{gurung18a}.
+The Thin shell and Wind geometries are described in detail in \citet{orsi12} and \citet{Gurung_2018}.
 In the following we briefly describe them.
-The Biconical wind described below is slightly different to that presented in \citet{gurung18a}.
+The Biconical wind described below is slightly different to that presented in \citet{Gurung_2018}.

 \begin{enumerate}

 \item Thin shell: an isothermal uniform neutral hydrogen distributed in a thin layer with a radial expansion velocity ${\rm V_{exp}} $.
 This geometry has been widely used in the literature to study the escape of \lya\ photons \citep[e.g.][]{zheng02, ahn04, verhamme06, orsi12}.